 Renowned landscape architect Mikyoung Kim has designed the Campus garden as a vibrant central place for children and other visitors to play and explore.
-Kim’s design captures the essence of play in nature with a Great Lawn that blooms with grass-covered hillocks for rolling and resting, a shallow stream that invites little hands and toes, and logs and boulders for climbing and hiding.
+Kim’s design captures the essence of play in nature with a lawn of grass-covered hillocks for rolling and resting, a shallow stream that invites little hands and toes, and logs and boulders for climbing and hiding.

 COMPREHENSIVE CAMPUS HAS DISTINCT PARTS

 Another important component of the Campus is the Grunsfeld Children's Growing Garden, a place for children to water, weed, and harvest plants, guided by expert instructors.
 The Children's Growing Garden opened in 2012.
 Here, garden beds are raised so little arms can reach the soil, and wheelchair-accessible trays in the raised beds allow students of all abilities to participate in activities.
 While the growing plants in the raised beds are watered and weeded, the demonstration beds (maintained by horticulturists) show young participants what their plants eventually will look like.

 Along 800 feet of restored shoreline gardens, the Kleinman Family Cove highlights another part of the natural world: water.
 The Cove, which also opened in 2012, includes a canopied outdoor amphitheater that overlooks a small bay.
 It's a place for visitors to learn about aquatic plants and animals, along with the importance of freshwater systems.

 Every part of the Campus is designed to be inviting, including the Robert R. McCormick Foundation Plaza and entry drive, which will be lined with flowering trees to attract pollinators and welcome the next generation of plant lovers and plant scientists—the environmental stewards on whom our planet depends.